Cameron’s past refuses to stay put.

 The Eyes Have It is a humourous, slightly gruesome novelette set in the near future.
 Available as a paperback or an ebook.

 Life in The Bestiary Pet Shop is very interesting.
-The rats put on a circus at 10, midnight and 2pm.
-The goldfish practise synchronised swimming.
+The rats put on a circus at 10, midnight, and 2 pm.
+The goldfish practice synchronized swimming.
 The mice are interested in modern dance.
 The birds have begun their own parliament, and Bertie the crow gives lectures on such wide-ranging topics as Meditation for Moulters and Living With Humans.

 Six wants more than a life in the shop.
 Her Talented brothers and sisters have been sold to families of their own.
 Six hopes that once her Talent makes itself known that she, too, will find a place to call home.